Trace Elements Specimen and Shipping Instructions

 Whole blood, erythrocytes, plasma, serum or urine can all be used for trace element measurement.

-In some cases it may also be helpful to measure the trace elements in hair, nails and liver tissue.
+In some cases it may also be helpful to measure the trace elements in liver tissue.
 Selection of the appropriate specimens is necessary for maximizing clinical utility of trace element analysis.